2021 IPNE Conference Speakers

 Mike DeSanto, Phoenix Books

 Anecdotal evidence that one can be something to all people some of the time and all things to hardly anyone most of the time.
 The stories around the ownership of multiple bookstores and a small, small publishing program show what could be possible if only we could get it right.
 Without giving away too much content, a discussion of competing in an age of one company dominance will be alluded too.

-Pitching a Series: The Ingredients You Need for a Successful TV Pitch
+Pitching a TV Series: The Ingredients You Need for Success

 This talk will cover the ins and outs of pitching a TV series in a changing landscape with a seemingly endless appetite for new content.
 We’ll discuss the essential ingredients of a pitch; ways to make your pitch stand out from the crowd; and the differences between the various networks and streamers and what they might be looking for.

 Ron Holsey is a TV writer and producer who has worked on series for Nickelodeon, PBS Kids, Universal Kids, Cartoon Network, Disney, Amazon, the BBC and HBO.
 He’s currently executive producer for a new animated series he developed for a major streaming service.
 Ron won a Daytime Emmy for writing on Sesame Street and has been nominated for four additional Daytime Emmys for writing on Sesame Street, Odd Squad and Martha Speaks.

 Jason Brockwell is President of National Book Network and has been with the company since 1999.
 Prior to taking on his current position, Jason was Vice President of Sales for NBN, and has been a national accounts manager for NBN for a variety of customers including Amazon, Barnes & Noble, Borders, and some of the leading independent bookstores and regional wholesalers in the Southeast.
 Prior to joining NBN, Jason worked as a journalist in Maryland.

 Agent Katharine Sands